Obarun/66/doc/66-deeper.md

 ### %%environment_adm%%

-This directory is specified at compile time by using the `--with-sysadmin-environment=DIR` option to `./configure`.
+This directory is specified at compile time by using the `-D sysadmin-environment-dir=DIR` option to `meson setup`.

 This directory serves as a location for system administrators to provide default environment variables used by a [scandir](66-scandir.html) at runtime and propagated to services handled by the scandir.